 Mice can be optical or use a roller ball.
 They can also be corded or cordless.
 However most mice nowadays have a scroll wheel which allows users to scroll up and down a webpage, image or document.
 When the scroll function fails totally or scrolling becomes erratic, the cause can often be due to dust and fluff which has made its way into the wheel.

-If you find this useful, please share it on Facebook/Pinterest/Twitter.
+If you find this useful, please share a link to it it on Facebook/Pinterest/Twitter.

 How Does the Scroll Wheel Work?

 The scroll wheel in a mouse is a little like a bicycle wheel with "spokes" and "slots", however the spokes are somewhat thicker.
 An infra-red LED shines a beam axially (i.e. parallel to the axle) through the wheel, and the beam is picked up by an infra-red sensor (probably a photo-transistor) on the opposite side of the wheel.
 As the wheel turns, the spokes repeatedly break the beam so that the output signal from the phototransistor is a pulse waveform.
 This signal is then processed by an integrated circuit and sent to the computer.
 The frequency of the pulses increases when you roll the wheel faster with your finger (because the beam is being broken more often), so this results in faster scrolling on-screen.
 Non optical, i.e. roller ball mice, use the same system for detecting the motion of the ball, and also the scroll wheel.